 Perianal abscesses occur when anal glands become blocked and infected.
 When pus develops, treatment may involve draining of the abscess, usually with local anesthesia in the doctor's office.

 Eczema is a term used for several conditions where skin is inflamed, dry, red, and itchy.
 It is not contagious.
 Flare-ups can be triggered by stress, climate, irritants such as soaps, or allergies.
 Eczema most often occurs in "bending" areas, such as inside the elbows or hands.
 Treatments include topical, oral medications and injections.

 Shingles may begin with burning, tingling, or increased sensitivity of a certain area of the skin.
-It often starts with a rash which develops into painful blisters.
+It often starts with a rash that develops into painful blisters.
 In some cases, blisters last for about two weeks followed by recovery.
 However, in some cases pain, numbness or itching may linger for months or years.
-Shingles typically occurs on the buttocks or trunk, but can appear other areas as well.
-Treatment involves steroids, antiviral drugs, , antidepressants, and topical agents to provide relief.
+Shingles typically occurs on the buttocks or trunk, but can appear in other areas as well.
+Treatment involves steroids, antiviral drugs, antidepressants, and topical agents to provide relief.

 Cold sores are painful, fluid-filled blisters that form on the lips, mouth or nose and last about 10 days.
 They are caused by the herpes simplex virus and very contagious.
 Triggers include stress, fever, hormonal changes (i.e. menstruation) and excessive sun exposure.
 Antiviral medications or creams are often used.
 Contact your doctor if you note pus, fever, spreading redness or irritation of the eyes.

 Moles are raised areas that can are usually black or brown and may occur on any part of the body.
 Moles may change over time and become raised, develop hair, or change color gradually.
 Most moles are not cancerous, but contact your doctor if a mole develops an irregular border, becomes an unusual or uneven color, itches or bleeds.